kukushechkin/Prrrecious/README.md

 # TODO

+- [ ] add IAP for more than 5 files
 - [ ] cloud view
 - [X] menu bar
 - [X] show menu bar on a UserDefault value